songzr88/ceshi1.github.io/contents/awards.md

 - Energy Conservation and Emission Reduction Competition

--Runner-up in the Tongxin Cup table tennis competition
+- Runner-up in the Tongxin Cup table tennis competition